brentp/mosdepth/README.md

 export MOSDEPTH_Q3=HIGH_COVERAGE
 ```

-In this case, the bin number is replaced by the text in the appropriate environment variable.
+In this case, the bin label is replaced by the text in the appropriate environment variable.

 ## how it works